A service provided by the BC Centre for Disease Control

 Tests and Diagnosis

-If you have receptive anal sex or are living with HIV, some health professionals may recommend that you have regular anal Pap testing.
+If you have receptive anal sex or are living with HIV, some health professionals may recommend that you have regular anal screening.
 Talk to your health care provider to figure out what’s best for you.

 Find a clinic